Couple Things To Do When You're Tired Of Dinner And A Movie

 Spend some time apart

 Laura Doyle, a relationship coach, advises that it’s important not to neglect your individual needs.
-Spending some time away from your partner can help you take care of your own needs and make the time you do spend together more meaningful and exciting.
+Spending some time away from your partner can help you take care of your own needs and make the time you spend together more meaningful and exciting.

 Work on your communication in therapy